OpenModelica/OpenModelica/README-WIN32.txt

 2. Install MS Visual Studio .NET 2003

 3. Download Mico, a free CORBA implementation: http://www.mico.org/.
-The latest tested version was 2.3.11.
-    Unzip the files into a folder, such as c:\code\mico
+The latest tested version was 2.3.11 but it should work also with  2.3.12 Unzip the files into a folder, such as c:\code\mico

 4.  - Open the MS Visual Studio command prompt by using the start menu: